souravjain122/exploratory_data_analysis/README.md

 This repository contains Jupyter notebooks, datasets, and scripts related to Exploratory Data Analysis (EDA).
 EDA is a key process in data science, focusing on exploring, visualizing, and analyzing data to gain insights.

 ## Repository Contents
-- [Airline Analysis](./Airline%20Analysis): A detailed EDA on a hypothetical Airline's data
+- [Airline Analysis](./Airline%20Analysis): A detailed EDA on a fictional Airline's data
+- [Biodiversity](./Biodiversity): A detailed EDA on Biodiversity Data from a fictional National Parks Service data

 ## Installation Instructions
 To run the code and notebooks in this repository, you need to install the required Python packages.